Get Involved!

 Art Club

-Advisors: Mrs. Corrigan and Mrs. Layden
+Advisors: Ms. Buhner & Mrs. Layden

 Students help to raise funds for and participate in a variety of art-related activities including workshops and projects, school and community mural painting, a spring trip, Arts Fest, and local and regional exhibits and competitions.